Each month, Podcast Review’s staff offers recommendations on the best new podcasts to listen to. Here are our favorites for March:

 In many ways, Election Profit Makers is like most of the other popular election podcasts out there.
 The show’s hosts — David Rees, Jon Kimball, and Starlee Kine — are all Democrats.
 They talk about the seemingly inevitable rise of Joe Biden, the unfair demise of Elizabeth Warren, and whether Bernie Sanders can translate his base of ardent supporters into a broader coalition of voters.
 There are a host of podcasts that offer views like these alongside reliably pleasant banter.
 But Election Profit Makers differs from these shows in that the hosts are also betting money on each of the primaries.
 Their bets often differ from their personal desires, and their betting explanations about upcoming races is an interesting, if calculating, look at the presidential election separated from ideology.

 Interested in receiving the week’s best podcast episodes in your inbox?
-Sign up for our soon-to-launch weekly newsletter.
+Sign up for our weekly newsletter.